Iurii-Dziuban/algorithms/README.md

 - MissingInteger (MissingIntegerTest) - find minimum positive integer missing in the array
 - MaxConsecutiveOnes (MaxConsecutiveOnesTest) - find max consecutive ones in binary representation of int
 - package `zooplus` updated - 100% result
+   - AllCitiesVacation (AllCitiesVacationTest) - find minimum sub array of consecutive values containing all the values of array
+   - SqlFunctionsTask - sql task to right a query based on joins, having and aggregation functions
+   - TelephoneNumbersFormatter (TelephoneNumbersFormatterTest) - format telephone number into specific format.
 - package `cliqz` updated - 100% result
+   - ArrayJumps (ArrayJumpsTest) - find number of jumps to reach out of the array (or -1 in case of cycle)
+   - Fibonacci (FibonacciTest) - finding last N digit of the Fibonacci most efficient way O(logN)
+   - Kcomplementary (KcomplementaryTest) - finding the number of all 2 pair numbers from array with sum equal to K

 # Other interview code tasks

 - AnagramsQuick (AnagramsQuickTest) find anagrams of the given word with words from the file.
 Provide quickest possible solution